AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## [!UICONTROL Console settings]

-Using [[!UICONTROL Console settings]](https://helpx.adobe.com/enterprise/using/console-settings.html) you can add custom notes for your end users to communicate with them about how to get assistance if they encounter issues or require support.
+Using [!UICONTROL Console settings](https://helpx.adobe.com/enterprise/using/console-settings.html) you can add custom notes for your end users to communicate with them about how to get assistance if they encounter issues or require support.

 Choose a default email language for your organization, to receive emails about the account statuses, such as subscription changes or credit card expiration.
 If you have a teams membership purchased directly from Adobe, you can change your team name from the **[!UICONTROL Console settings]**.

 ## [!UICONTROL Content logs]

 As an administrator, you can download detailed reports on how end users are working with corporate assets, such as folders, files, and libraries.
-These reports are called [[!UICONTROL content logs]](https://helpx.adobe.com/enterprise/using/content-logs.html).
+These reports are called [!UICONTROL content logs](https://helpx.adobe.com/enterprise/using/content-logs.html).

 ## Domain enforcement